rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

  - update the background image with the `bg-2x` image of its movie.
 Have it stretched fullscreen (even though the loaded images aren't `1280 x 720`).
  - have the background image fade in
  - split the posters so they are on multiple lines with a maximum of 4 images per row
  - write your own Task to pull in text each time you switch movies.
 Use something like `http://www.randomtext.me/api/` or whatever you fancy.
+Show the text on a multiline text field.